pmdredd/CourseApp/README.md

 The aim of this project is to provide an application lecturers can use to manage Courses, Courseworks, Students and Student Submissions.
 If you are a 2019 GA30003/4 student, you can find the full Sprint 1 and 2 requirement specifications in BlackBoard under 'Agile'.

-This is a port of the original project to Symfony 4.4.
+This is a port of the original project to Symfony.
 The original project was built using plain procedural PHP + PDO and can be found here: https://github.com/Lairdd1989/Uni3rdAGILEProject

 ## Setting up the project
 ### Requirements